award

 A head injury compensation claim can encompass several types of damages.
 Firstly, loss of income is a critical component, particularly if the injury has affected your ability to work.
 Whether you’ve lost wages due to time off or your injury has impacted your long-term earning potential, these losses can be claimed.

-Medical expenses are another major part of the claim.
+Medical expenses are another significant part of the claim.
 This includes not only the immediate costs of treatment but also any ongoing medical care that you may require, such as rehabilitation or specialized equipment.

 Additionally, you may be entitled to compensation for pain and suffering.
 This refers to the physical and emotional distress caused by the injury.
 Since head injuries can have long-lasting effects, this part of the claim can be substantial.